robertdmunn/thumbnailmagic/README.md

 	      map( "ThumbnailService" ).to( "thumbnailmagic.ThumbnailServiceColdbox" )
 	         .asSingleton();

-   You only need a thumbnailpath setting in your Coldbox configuration:
+   You only need these setting in your Coldbox configuration:

-   			thumbnailPath = "<local path to thumbnails>"
+				thumbnailPath = "<local path to thumbnails>",
+				pathToOO = "<local path to soffice binary>", // OS X - /Applications/OpenOffice.app/Contents/MacOS/soffice
+				ooHost = "localhost",
+				ooPort = 8100

 Generating thumbnails: